Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 You bet.

-Hey, well, uh, I'm calling about in regards to Herman Cain.
+Hey, well, I'm calling about in regards to Herman Cain.

-Um, you know, a quote I often think of is leadership as action, not position.
+You know, a quote I often think of is leadership is action, not position.

-And I don't even know where they're getting the information because everyone I've talked to, it's it's everyone except Romney, and because maybe he's just a shoe-in.
+And I don't even know where they're getting the information because everyone I've talked to, it's everyone except Romney because maybe he's just a shoe-in.

-I think that's where he's getting a lot of support because you know, he he first off when he is interviewed, he is answering the question with yes or no.
+I think that's where he's getting a lot of support because, you know, first off, when he is interviewed, he is answering the question with yes or no.

-I think one of the one of the things that uh Republican voters are eager for straight talk, not mealy mouthed mishmouth or mishmash, but somebody willing to take it to the opposition the way the Voters feel it.
+I think one of the things that Republican voters are eager for is straight talk, not mealy-mouthed mishmouth or mishmash, but somebody willing to take it to the opposition the way the voters feel it.

-And so any any candidate that does that is going to resonate.
+And so any candidate that does that is going to resonate.

-I guess why one of the reasons Newt is bubbling back up.
+I think it's one of the reasons Newt is bubbling back up.

 He's just taking it right to them.

-And I think you're right about Herman Cain.
+And I think you're right about Herman Kane.

 He's taking it right to them.